badowhp/badowhp.github.io/content/post/argocd.md

 ![argocd-architecture](https://argo-cd.readthedocs.io/en/stable/assets/argocd_architecture.png)

-Here are some of the reasons why ArgoCD is the superior DevOps tool for GitOps:
+Here is my list with reasons why ArgoCD is the best DevOps tool for GitOps:

   1. Automated deployment and management: ArgoCD provides an automated deployment and management process for Kubernetes applications.
 It monitors your Git repository for changes, and when changes are detected, it automatically deploys and configures your application to the desired state.